Hiding Visual Information via Obfuscating Adversarial Perturbations: Privacy Protection for Classification Tasks

-When implementing the AVP method on the classification task, we adjust the batchsize to 10 and initialize the encrypted image as the original image.
-Also we set the number of iterations to 600.
+\textbf{Detailed Experimental Setup.} When implementing the AVIH method on the classification task, we adjust the batch size to 10 and initialize the protected image as the original image.
+We set the number of iterations to 600.